BrianLevesque/UK-National-Rail-Performance-Project/readme.md

 This data analysis takes in data from the UK National Rail API’s Darwin feed (https://opendata.nationalrail.co.uk/) and a few other sources.
 Loaded it in a PostgreSQL database.
 It cleans the data before performing analysis using pandas and PowerBI to answer the following questions: Where and How to get the data?
 What is in our data?
 What are we going to answer?
 Are the trains delayed?
 How long are the trains delayed?
 When is the delay observed?
 Who is causing more delays?
 Can we predict if the train is going to be delayed?

 ### Dependencies
-Pandas, Numpy, Datetime, matplotlib.pyplot, seaborn, warnings,OSGB36toWGS84 from bng_latlon, sklearn, pyspark, sqlalchemy, psycopg2, json, glob, xml.etree.ElementTree, logging, time, Docker, Apache Kafka
+Pandas, Numpy, Datetime, matplotlib.pyplot, seaborn, warnings, OSGB36toWGS84 from bng_latlon, sklearn, pyspark, sqlalchemy, psycopg2, json, glob, xml.etree.ElementTree, logging, time, Docker, Apache Kafka
 ### Executing program
 1. **Kafka Zookeeper**: A service necessary for running the Kafka broker.
 It helps in maintaining the configuration information and provides distributed synchronization.
 2. **Kafka Broker**: The heart of the Kafka system that maintains the published data.
 Each Kafka broker can handle terabytes of messages without performance impact.